 If I said you were everything I ever wanted, I’d be lying through my teeth.
 You aren’t always easy to live with, Boston.
 I love your maturity, but I can’t help but grit my teeth when the subway is derailed for the two hundredth time.
 A little update would work wonders for us both, you know.
 And let’s not get started on your volatile temper.
 I’ve been pushed across the road by raging winds, had my toes frozen through three pairs of socks, and regularly escaped getting stampeded by crowds of sports fans.
 You’re tough, and this spoilt youngster didn’t like it.

 But you knew how to make up for it, didn’t you?
 For every snowstorm, you gave me unlimited options for free hot chocolate.
 For every 4 pm sunset, you gave me a summer filled with endless sunlight.
-For every day that I cursed the MBTA, you gave me the perfect day to walk.
+For every time that I cursed the MBTA, you gave me the perfect day to walk.
 For every snow day I spent at home, you gave me a lazy summer evening, complete with a movie by the river.

 You’ve taught me some crucial lessons.
 When life threw terrible situations at you, you didn’t just pick up the pieces—you fixed yourself beautifully.
 You showed more bravery than I will ever be able to, and you inspired me.